LaurePiechaczyk/project4-code-institute-django/README.md

 # Features

 - ### Hero Section
-A picture with colors was used for the hero section to illustrate the thema of the website which aims to help learning German with Colors.
+An image with colors was used for the hero section to illustrate the theme of the site which aims to help learn German with colors.
-Animation on the text has been made where German with Colors becomes Learn with colors with mouse over.
-The aim is to stimulate and interrest the user
+An animation was made on the text, where "German with Colors" becomes "Learn with colors" when the mouse passes over it.
+The objective is to stimulate and interest the user.

-Buttons to reach part of the website are placed in the hero so the user can rapidly go to the place of the website he/she wants rapidly.
+Buttons to access sub-sections of the site are placed in the hero so that the user can quickly go to the desired place on the site.

 <h3 align="center"><img src="static/images/readme/Hero-section.png"></h3>

 - ### How it works Section
-The section explains the concept of the website without to much text to not bore the user and an example with animation is made so the user can understand the concept even without reading the text.
+The section explains the concept of the website without too much text to not bore the user.

+An example with animation has been created so that the user can understand the concept even without reading the text.

-The user can also customize the colors associated to each gender.
+The user can also customize the colors associated with each gender.
 <h3 align="center"><img src="static/images/readme/How-it-works.png"></h3>

 - ### Start learning Section
-The user can click on buttons to start learning.
-If the user is register, there is the possibility to used the owned nouns and thema can be chosen for the default nouns
+The user can click on the buttons to start learning.
+If the user is registered, he/she has the possibility to use own nouns as well as the default nouns.
 <h3 align="center"><img src="static/images/readme/start-learning.png"></h3>

 - ### Register, Login, Logout Section
-Users can register, login, logout to access there own dashboard
+Users can register, log in and log out to access their own dashboard.
 <h3 align="center"><img src="static/images/readme/signin.png"></h3>

 - ### Dashboard Section
-In the dashboard, the user can have a todo list, edit, toogle and delete the items.
+In the dashboard, the user can have a list of tasks, edit, toogle and delete the items.
-The user can also enter edit delete Nouns in the part of the website.
+The user can also enter, edit and delete nouns.
 <h3 align="center"><img src="static/images/readme/Dashboard-pic.png"></h3>

 - ### Add edit delete
 <h3 align="center"><img src="static/images/readme/add-nouns.png"></h3>

 - ### Footer
-The footer was kept simple with a sentence and an email for contact.
-The email has been created for the project and I would receive the question/feedback.
-As no social nedia has been created for this project, no link was added.
+The footer was kept simple, with a sentence and an email address for contact.
+Since no social media was created for this project, no links were added.
+The email address is real and I would receive inquiries.

 ## Responsiveness
 The website is designed to be suitable for all devices.
 For example, the responsive navigation bar turns into a burger button for phone screens.